• Menu

 As Linda watched her husband, Dave, enjoy a final swim before boarding their ferry, she prayed that the views would soon get better...

-Santander isn’t just a ferry port – it’s the gateway to Cantabria and Asturias, two of northern Spain’s most beautiful and underrated regions.
-From Santander, you’re just a short journey away from Picos de Europa, a stunning mountainous national park that spans both, and offers some of the best hiking, outdoor activities, and scenic landscapes in the whole of Spain.
+Santander isn’t just a ferry port – it’s the gateway to Cantabria and Asturias, two of northern Spain’s most beautiful yet underrated regions.
+From Santander, you’re just a short journey from Picos de Europa, a stunning mountainous national park that spans both, and offers some of the best hiking, outdoor activities, and scenic landscapes in the whole of Spain.

-Cantabria and Asturias also boast some of the best surfing spots in Spain, and you’ll find charming cities and towns like Oviedo, Llanes, and Ribadesella, where the pace of life is just slower.
+Cantabria and Asturias also boast some of the best surfing spots in Spain, and you’ll find some cool cities and towns like Oviedo, Llanes, and Ribadesella, where the pace of life is just slower.
 The local cuisine focuses heavily on cheese and cider (so what’s not to love?!) and you’ll find ancient caves and pretty fishing villages scattered all along the ruggedly beautiful, and far less touristy, Costa Verde.

 And while Santander is often seen as just a stopover on the way to other destinations, don’t overlook it as a destination itself.
 For those considering a Santander city break, I’ve written a full guide on what to do there.